royaltm/spectrusty-tutorial/step1.md

 }
 ```

-Later I'll show you how to make this struct also accept other types of chipsets.
+In the later steps, I'll show you how to make this struct accept other types of chipsets.

-Finally, we have created an instance of our Spectrum.
+Finally, we have created an instance of your ZX Spectrum.

-But how exactly do we "run" it?
+But how exactly do we run it?

-Our `spectrum` represents a kind of a Finite State Machine, perhaps even a [Turing Machine].
-By "running" it, we mean that the machine can alter its state by executing instructions.
-The state of this particular FSM is being altered by executing Z80 machine code that reside in its memory.
-So... we'd better have some code loaded into memory first, before we try to execute it.
-Otherwise we'll be executing a series of `NOP`s (0x00) followed by `RST 38` (0xFF) in the upper 32kb RAM.
+The `spectrum` object represents a kind of a Finite State Machine, perhaps even a [Turing Machine].
+By running it, I mean that the machine can alter its state by executing instructions.
+The state of this particular FSM is being changed by executing the Z80 machine code that resides in its memory.
+So... it would be better if we have some code loaded first before we try to run anything.
+Otherwise, your computer will be executing a series of `NOP`s (0x00) followed by `RST 38` (0xFF) in the upper 32kb RAM.

-A significant part of what makes Sinclair ZX Spectrum is not its hardware but rather its software.
-We'll start with a program that resides in Spectrum's [ROM]:
+Let's just load the original Spectrum's [ROM] software into the emulated memory:

 ```rust
     let rom_file = std::fs::File::open("resources/roms/48.rom")?;